-Carrying passengers.
+Carrying more passengers than the rated capacity.

-A passenger riding on the ATV could be ejected from the vehicle unexpectedly or make contact with moving components, both of which can result in severe injury or death.
+A passenger not seated behind the operator on the ATV could be ejected from the vehicle unexpectedly or make contact with moving components, both of which can result in severe injury or death.
+Carrying 2 or more passengers greatly reduces the operator's ability to balance and control the ATV.

-Never allow passengers.
+Never allow multiple passengers.